crossposted to snc.digpins.org

 Blog sites do often have a comment section, where many people can participate, but these sections usually aren’t featured as prominently on the page, so they really feel more like a sub-network than a network to me.

 In contrast to Twitter, blogs also have all the space the author needs to get a complicated idea across.
 The only real limitation here is how long you can hold an audiences attention.

 Podcasts offer plenty of time for the creator to communicate a complex idea, as its not uncommon to see a runtime of 1 - 2 hours.
-On top of this, because podcasts usually have more than one host, the audience gets to here two or more people have a discussion about an idea, which can make it easier for the listener to relate to the discussion and feel like they're a part of the conversation (even though they aren't).
-Most of my favorite podcasts have a format that can essentially be summed up as "Three friends talk about a topic they all have in common."
-For me this means that when I hear one of my favorite podcast hosts recommend something, it feels more like I'm a part of their network, and so that recommendation is more valuable to me.
+On top of this, because podcasts usually have more than one host, the audience gets to here two or more people have a discussion about an idea, which can make it easier for the listener to relate to the discussion and feel like they’re a part of the conversation (even though they aren’t really in that moment).
+Most of my favorite podcasts have a format that can essentially be summed up as “Three friends talk about a topic they all have in common.”
+For me this means that when I hear one of my favorite podcast hosts recommend something, it feels more like I’m a part of their network, and so that recommendation is more valuable to me.

 Successful ones do anyway.
 For my purposes I am going to say that in order for a blog to be a network, it neads to have some kind of audience. ↩︎